PS2Sanctuary/Sanctuary.Census/README.md

 ﻿# Sanctuary.Census

-An unofficial supplement to Daybreak Game Company's Census API, which uses alternative data sources to present up-to-date static PlanetSide 2 data.
+An unofficial supplement to Daybreak Game Company's Census API, which aims to present up-to-date static PlanetSide 2 data.
-Data from both client files and the game servers, using automated processes for both.
+Data is sourced automatically from both client files and the game servers.
+Hence, Sanctuary.Census will keep itself up-to-date until the structure of the data it depends on, or the methods required to retrieve it, change.

 ## Getting Started